Skip to main content

 Is the Loon extension safe to install if abandoned?

-As of May 2026, the risk from an unmaintained extension depends on what permissions it requests.
-Loon's original purpose was product data lookup — compare the permissions on the CWS listing before installing.
-The developer is not actively maintaining it, so any future security issues in its dependencies would not be patched.
-For a live, maintained alternative, look at the options below.
+As of July 2026, the risk from a stale extension depends on what permissions it requests.
+Loon's purpose is product data lookup — compare the permissions on the CWS listing before installing.
+The Chrome build has not shipped an update since August 2025, so any security issue in its dependencies has gone unpatched for about a year, even though the developer's website remains active.

 What replaced Loon for finding Canadian product alternatives?